Any time you add a new coral or fish into your saltwater tank, it’s important to spend the time it takes and acclimate them properly.

 Drip acclimation is just one way to acclimate new corals to your tank.
-It is the preferred method but you can also use the floating bag method and bucket method.
-Keep in mind that the drip acclimation method will make the transition more gradual which is always best providing you don’t spend excess time and take into consideration the temperature change associated with drip acclimation.
+It is the preferred method, but you can also use the floating bag method and bucket method.
+Keep in mind that the drip acclimation method will make the transition more gradual which is always best provided you don’t spend too much time and consider the change in temperature when you use drip acclimation.

 Water temperature, PH, salinity, nitrates, are all things that your new corals need to adjust to.
 Acclimating them properly will give them a better chance at a successful transition into their new aquarium.

 As mentioned, acclimating corals is straightforward and should only take 30–40 minutes.

 Follow these 5 steps:

 There is a good chance that your new corals have been in the dark for some time.
 If they have been shipped to you, they will have been sitting in a dark box for a day or so.

 It’s important to allow the corals to adjust to new lighting slowly over time.
 If your corals are subject to high lighting right away, they will be stressed and their overall health will suffer.

 Step 2.
 Empty the new corals into a container or small bucket